Here is a breakdown of major shareholders in The AES Corporation (NYSE: AES)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 83.18 million shares valued at $1.95 billion.
 The investor’s holdings represent 12.45% of the AES Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Capital World Investors with 80.07 million shares valued at $1.88 billion to account for 11.98% of the shares outstanding.
 The other top investors are FMR, LLC which holds 44.72 million shares representing 6.69% and valued at over $1.05 billion, while Blackrock Inc. holds 6.44% of the shares totaling 43.05 million with a market value of $1.01 billion.

-The AES Corporation (NYSE: AES) is 15.19% higher on its value in year-to-date trading and has touched a low of $11.00 and a high of $29.07 in the current 52-week trading range.
+The AES Corporation (NYSE: AES) is 15.28% higher on its value in year-to-date trading and has touched a low of $11.00 and a high of $29.07 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AES stock was last observed hovering at around $26.81 in the last trading session, with the day’s gains setting it 0.26% off its average median price target of $30.00 for the next 12 months.
-It is also 14.06% off the consensus price target high of $31.50 offered by 9 analysts, but current levels are 6.66% higher than the price target low of $29.00 for the same period.
+The AES stock was last observed hovering at around $27.82 in the last trading session, with the day’s loss setting it -0.73% off its average median price target of $30.50 for the next 12 months.
+It is also 14.0% off the consensus price target high of $31.50 offered by 9 analysts, but current levels are 6.59% higher than the price target low of $29.00 for the same period.

 The AES Corporation (AES) Analyst Forecasts